crossminer/scava-docs/docs/user-guide/administration/index.md

 ### The Users management feature
 The Users view allows to manage the differents users of the the administration dashboards.
-It provides three levels of roles: * USER ROLE:
+It provides three levels of roles:

+* USER ROLE: The user profile is enable to shows up the basic administration dashboard features including:
+  * Show up the list of registred projects.
+  * Show up the analysis tasks status.
+  * Show up the list of metric-providers.
+  * Manage its own token authorities.
+  * Show up the stack traces.
-* PROJECT MANAGER ROLE:
+* PROJECT MANAGER ROLE: The project manager profile is enable to manage the main administration dashboard features including:
-* ADMIN ROLE:
+  * Import/create new projects.
+  * Show up the list of registred projects.
+  * Manage new analysis tasks.
+  * Show up the analysis tasks status.
+  * Show up the list of metric-providers.
+  * Manage its own token authorities.
+  * Show up the stack traces.
+* ADMIN ROLE: The admin profile is the super-user of the admini-ui which is enable to get access to almost all the features come with the administration dashboard, including:
+  * Import/create new projects.
+  * Show up the list of registred projects.
+  * Manage new analysis tasks.
+  * Show up the analysis tasks status.
+  * Show up the list of metric-providers.
+  * Manage the admin-ui users and their roles.
+  * Monitor the workers and their analysis tasks.
+  * Manage configuration properties.
+  * Show up the stack traces.

 ![users-management-view](./screenshots/users-management-view.png)

 ### The Workers feature
-The workers view is dedicated to the dashboard administrators which allow them to monitor the status of the analysis tasks processes of the metric-platform.
-The Platform Workers section illustres the metric-platform's available workers with theirs assigned analysis tasks.
+The workers view is dedicated to the dashboard administrators which allows them to monitor the status of the analysis tasks processes of the metric-platform.
+The Platform Workers section shows up the workers with theirs assigned analysis tasks.
 The Pending Tasks presents the analysis tasks waiting for a worker to be avalaible

 ![workers-view](./screenshots/workers-view.png)